The

 on emp.DepartmentId = dept.Id;

-Syntax: Cross Join (Cartesian Product)
+Syntax: SQL Cross Join (Cartesian Product)

-Cross Join Example:
+Example: Cross Join

 SELECT * FROM tblEmployee